Chapter 9: Collision

 He hung up.

 The phone stayed warm in his hand.
-He sat on the edge of the bed and looked at his hands — scarred thumb, callus ridge, the steady fingers that hadn’t trembled once during the call.
-He had spoken to Warren Ostrowski the way a structural engineer speaks to a failing building: with precise knowledge of where the cracks were, what loads could be redistributed, and exactly how much force it would take to bring the whole thing down.
+He sat on the edge of the bed and looked at his hands — the scarred thumb, the callus ridge, the steady fingers that hadn’t trembled once during the call.
+He had spoken the man’s language from the inside.
+And the man had heard him.

 Rook stood, crossed the room, and pressed her head against his knee.
 He put his hand on her neck, in the warm fur behind her ears, and held it there.